 The anesthesiologist assistant program at Nova Southeastern University in Fort Lauderdale, Florida, aims to be locally, nationally, and internationally known as one of the best sources for anesthesiologist assistant information and services.

 The university offers a Master of Science in Anesthesia.
 The 27-month program prepares students for a team-oriented environment in the field.
 A mock operating room will be used in addition to an anesthesia simulator.
 2,500 clinical hours are required.
 Clinical rotations will be on a full-time basis during the senior year of the program.
 Areas covered in these clinical rotations include general surgery, neurosurgery, vascular surgery, cardiac surgery, and trauma.
 This M.S. program also prepares students for their national certification exam, which is given by the National Board of Medical Examiners via the National Commission for the Certification of Anesthesiologist Assistants.
-The school was ranked #214 among national universities by U.S. News and World Report for 2017.
+The school was tied #246 among national universities by U.S. News and World Report for 2020.